 [Section 27 amended by No. 121 of 1982 s.
 10; No. 94 of 1984 s.
 18 and 66; No. 20 of 2002 s.
 122.]

-28. Exercise of powers prior to hearing and determination of matter
+28. Powers in s.
+27 may be exercised at any time after matter lodged

 The powers conferred on the Commission by section 27 may be exercised in relation to a matter at any time after the matter has been lodged in the Commission notwithstanding that the procedures prescribed under this Act have not at that time been complied with to the extent necessary to enable the matter to be heard and determined by the Commission.

-29. By whom matters may be referred
+29. Who may refer industrial matters to Commission

 (1) An industrial matter may be referred to the Commission —